 If you were injured at work, you may be eligible for compensation to cover your lost wages, medical bills, and other expenses.
+You may also be eligible for compensation if you are an essential worker and contracted COVID-19 at work.
 Under the Illinois’ Workers’ Compensation Act, employers must provide workers’ compensation insurance to their employees.
 If you get hurt on the job, you may file a claim, no matter the circumstances of your injury.
 Unfortunately, workers’ compensation claims get denied all the time that should not be.
 The Kryder Law Group, LLC, can help you fight a denial and collect financial recovery.

 At The Kryder Law Group, LLC, our Aurora workers compensation lawyers help injured workers fight to get their claims approved so they can start rebuilding their lives.
 In addition, we can investigate your claim to determine whether any negligent parties were directly responsible for your losses.
 If so, we can pursue them in a private civil action, which can open up additional avenues of compensation.